THE ORIGINS

 He remarked that nowhere was I talking about what my designs meant to me, their back story and how they came to be.
-We kept going with the discussion for quite some time, elaborating on ideas how to bring across the digital gap, the emotional connection, the character.
+We kept going with the discussion for quite some time, elaborating on ideas, how to bring across the digital gap, the emotional connection, the character.

-There it was an unbelievably great opportunity for me, to finally work on something related to audio.
+There it was, an unbelievably great opportunity for me, to finally work on something related to audio.
 With such rare luck on my side, I called the shot and went all in.
 I signed up for a group project that would collaborate with Wageningen University.
 Additionally, I proposed my own project, a mid range, two-way, active loudspeaker.

 By the end of the semester, I managed to have a solid prototype, which ended being the foundation of what is currently the KAS sound systems.
-Sure, the prototype looked like a messy tangle of wires and hot glue, but I still managed to get a proper PCB designed and manufactured locally.
+Sure, the prototype looked like a messy tangle of wires and hot glue, nonetheless still managed to get a proper PCB designed and manufactured locally.

 Fresh out of university, I landed a solid, well-paying job and moved into a lovely apartment with my partner at the time.
 Everything was falling into place, and I felt like I was riding high.